 Now let’s look at COUNTX.
 Remember we said COUNTX is an iterator.
-That means it will work its way through the table and evaluate an expression for each row and at the end aggregate the result.
+That means it will work its way through the table and evaluates an expression for each row. it will then store that value and aggregation of these values will happen at the end.

-What we will try to do next is count the number of a set of values in the products table filtered for just the product category Shoes.
+What we will try to do next is count the number of a set of values in the products table.
+But we will filter the table for the product category Shoes.

-First we will create a calculated column and we will enter the DAX function
+First, we will create a calculated column and we will enter the following DAX function:

 COUNTX By Measure